How the sales funnel works

 Stage 1: Awareness

-Awareness is where prospects first learn your business exists.
+Awareness is the stage where prospects first learn your business exists.
 They might find you through a Google search, social media post, word-of-mouth recommendation, or paid advertisement.

 Your goal at this stage is to capture attention and make a memorable first impression.
 Common tactics include: